Multi-level with detachable ladders. Suitable for aging cats, multiple cats, and heavier cats. Cloth materials withstand continuous scratching.

 To create our in-depth reviews, we test some products in our labs, consult experts, and gather feedback from existing customers, and do mountains of product research.

 If you’re interested in learning how to pick the right cat tree for your furry companion, read on for our full guide to cat trees.
-Then, when you're ready to buy a cat tree, scroll up to our product matrix where you'll find our top five picks.
+Then, when you're ready to buy a cat tree, scroll up to our product list where you'll find our top five picks.

 Cat trees aren't a gimmick designed to part animal-lovers from their hard-earned cash; they really are great for cats.